 A Letter from Rich and Helen DeVos

-Over the last eleven years we have watched as the committee for the DeVos Medical Ethics Colloquy has selected excellent—and sometimes controversial—subjects for discussion at this biannual event, with each topic being presented in a format that has encouraged interaction between the speakers and the audience in a very lively educational forum.
+Since 2005, we have watched as the committee for the DeVos Medical Ethics Colloquy has selected excellent—and sometimes controversial—subjects for discussion at this biannual event, with each topic being presented in a format that has encouraged interaction between the speakers and the audience in a very lively educational forum.

-We feel happy that we are able to leave the DeVos Medical Ethics Colloquy in able hands that will continue what we have started for the benefit of the health professions, the academic institutions and the patients who are the ultimate beneficiaries of these discussions.
+We feel happy that we are able to leave the DeVos Medical Ethics Colloquy in able hands that will continue what we have started for the benefit of the health professions, the academic institutions, and the patients who are the ultimate beneficiaries of these discussions.
 May God continue to guide and bless this forum for many years to come.

 Rich and Helen DeVos

 Grand Valley State University continues to host this established medical ethics speaker series thanks to a gift from the Richard and Helen DeVos Foundation.
 The proceedings of the Colloquy are printed and distributed free of charge to institutions and interested individuals.